 "Sunbeam, New L. A. House - (Special to The Film Daily) Los Angeles — The Sunbeam built jointly by C. W. Grubbs and West Coast Theaters, Inc., at Compton Ave. and 69th St. has opened.
 It seats 1,400.
 The owners recently opened another, but smaller house, known as the Kinema, at Manchester and Compton Aves."

-A 1930 ad for the Sunbeam that was spotted by Ken McIntyre.
+A November 1928 listing for the Sunbeam that was spotted by Ken McIntyre.

 Closing: The boxoffice area and lobby were destroyed by a dynamite blast in December 1931.

 A December 2, 1931 account from the L.A.
 Times.
-Thanks to Ken McIntyre for locating this for a thread about the theatre (and the later one built on the site) on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for locating this for a 2021 thread about the theatre (and the later one built on the site) on the Photos of Los Angeles private Facebook group.

 An article in the December 3, 1931 issue of the Times.
 Thanks to Ken McIntyre for locating it.
 And by "men not in sympathy with the policy" Mr. Grubbs meant, of course, that the new owners hadn't signed a contract with the projectionists union.

 A photo that also appeared in the Times issue of December 3.
-She was a cashier at the theatre.
-Thanks, Ken!
+The caption:

 The theatre didn't reopen.